Nathan Fielder: 2018–present: Career expansion

+On September 6, 2026, Fielder and Lance Oppenheim's A24 documentary You Can See Everything premiered in a surprise screening at the Telluride Film Festival in Telluride, Colorado.
+The film, which depicts Theranos founder Elizabeth Holmes in the weeks before she began serving her 11-year prison sentence for defrauding investors, will be released on October 16, 2026.

 Influences

-Some of the comedians Fielder has named as influences include Chris Morris, an English comedian, and Stephen Colbert.
+Some of the comedians Fielder has named as influences include Chris Morris and Stephen Colbert.

 Personal life

 Fielder was married to a children's librarian and they divorced in 2014.
 He is incorrectly listed as a female on his U.S. green card.
-While filming Season 2 of The Rehearsal, he lived in a neighborhood outside the Strip in Las Vegas.
 As of 2022, he lives in Silver Lake, Los Angeles.

 Activism

 Holocaust awareness

 As a student, Fielder attended a speech hosted by the Vancouver Holocaust Education Centre (VHEC) featuring a Holocaust survivor.
-The experience led to his longstanding relationship with the center.
+The experience led to his longstanding relationship with the VHEC.